gazebosim/sdf_tutorials/composition/proposal.md

 ##### 1.2 Negative Example

-You cannot achieve the above by defining the weld in the gripper itself, e.g. by modifying the gripper and compoisiton file:
+You cannot achieve the above by defining the weld in the gripper itself, e.g. by modifying the gripper and composition file:

 ~~~xml
 <!-- BAD_gripper_with_weld.sdf -->